iarlyy/migrate-aws-elasticsearch/README.md

-# How to migrate AWS ElasticSearch from 6.0 to 6.2
+# How to Upgrade/Migrate AWS ElasticSearch from 6.0 to 6.2

 #### 1 - Create a S3 bucket